Case Study

 The gist of it

-An image is worth a thousand words.
-I hope it's true.
+An image is worth a thousand words, so let's start with this:

 Fight for attention